fenos/dqlx-docs/docs/security.md

 If you come from a SQL world you might be familiar with the term `SQL Injection`.

-DQL Injection is the same beast.
+DQL Injection is a similar beast ([somewhat less dangerous](https://discuss.dgraph.io/t/dgraph-dql-injection-prevention/13406)).
 Every time a query is dynamically generated (**with dqlx or not**) strings gets concatenated together to create the final query.

 The problem arise when your queries are generated based on `User Inputs`.
 If you are accepting user inputs that gets **directly mapped** into a query, the "Exploiter" might figure out a way to send an input which might alter the original query that you originally meant to run.